-The current approved version of the Alaska Interagency Wildland Fire Management Plan is posted on the AWFCG web page (https://fire.ak.blm.gov/administration/awfcg.php).
+The current approved version of the Alaska Interagency Wildland Fire Management Plan is posted on the AICC website at https://fire.ak.blm.gov/administration/asma.php.
 Regular review and revision of the Plan and its components is necessary in order to maintain currency and maintain the effectiveness of the interagency fire management program in Alaska.